2006 Watkins Glen Indy Grand Prix: Practice and qualifying

 Hélio Castroneves (pictured in 2009) was awarded the pole position.

 Three practice sessions preceded the race on Sunday; the first two were held on Friday, and the third was held on Saturday.
 The first session lasted for 120 minutes, while the last two were split into two groups, each receiving 30 minutes of track time.
 The groups would be determined by the speeds of the initial session.
 Castroneves was fastest in practice on Friday morning, with a quick time of 1 minute and 30.9112 seconds, ahead of Kanaan, Dixon, Hornish Jr., and Dario Franchitti.
 The session was stopped four times for spins involving Scott Sharp, Kanaan, Danica Patrick, and Tomas Scheckter, though they spun without contact.
 Castroneves later improved on his quick lap during practice on Friday afternoon with a time of 1 minute and 30.6783 seconds, becoming the fastest driver of the day, ahead of Kanaan, Andretti, Dixon, and Wheldon; he was accordingly given the responsibility to decide the qualifying order.
 The lone red flag of the session occurred when Vítor Meira spun in turn seven.
 Practice for the second group was also delayed by twelve minutes after a deer ran on the track.

-On Saturday morning, inclement weather prevented a medical helicopter from entering the track, forcing IndyCar officials to cancel qualifications.
+On Saturday morning, inclement weather prevented a medical helicopter from entering the track, forcing Indy Racing League (IRL) officials to cancel qualifications.
 The starting grid was determined by practice speeds on Friday.
 Castroneves was awarded the pole position, while fellow Brazilian driver Kanaan started alongside him on the front row.
 Andretti, Dixon, and Wheldon took the third through fifth positions, while Hornish Jr., Franchitti, Meira, Bryan Herta, and Briscoe rounded out the top ten.
 Buddy Rice, Kosuke Matsuura, Jeff Simmons, Sharp, Scheckter, Patrick, Eddie Cheever, Ed Carpenter, and Felipe Giaffone started in the final nine positions.
 The third and final practice session was also delayed by nearly three hours and bunched into one group, which was given 75 minutes of practice.
 Scheckter was the fastest driver of the rain-filled session with a time of 1 minute and 38.7505 seconds, besting Cheever, Giaffone, Briscoe, and Dixon.
 Late in the session, Rice lost control of his car and spun in the first turn.